OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 #### Back to switches

-A switch has two main attributes:
+A `Switch` has three attributes:

-* `switch_type`: the switch type we have chosen for this switch
+* `switch_type`: the [`SwitchType`](#switch-types) we have chosen for this switch.
 * `ports`: a mapping from port names to track sections extremities.
+* `group_change_delay`: the time it takes to change which group of the switch is activated.

 The port names must correspond to the ports of the switch type chosen.
-The track section extremities can be start or end, it doesn't matter.
+The track section extremities can be start or end, be careful to chose the appropriate ones.

 Concerning our example: in most places we use the classical point switch.
 To go from North to South station we added two cross switches, and we added one double cross switch right before the main line splits to go to the north-East and South-East stations.
 Here is the schema of the infrastructure, with all switches: